chia-chang/product-case-studies/covid-automation-product.md

 - Direct working group: 5 data engineers (each owning one data system: cases, testing, hospitalization, death, vaccination) coordinated by an IBM tech lead, 1 lead epidemiologist (primary client, interfacing with Mayor’s office)
 - External partners: CDC collaborators, Brown University researchers

-**What we built:** Automated COVID-19 reporting system that reduced manual work from 3-4 hours to about 15 minutes per report.
+**What we built:** Automated COVID-19 reporting system that reduced manual work from 3–4 hours to 15 minutes per report, and became the default way teams generated daily updates.

 **Why this matters for PM:** This work required product skills such as understanding users, prioritizing features, defining and tracking success metrics, and coordinating across multiple teams to deliver a unified solution.